shecodesokc/talks/giving-a-talk.md

   * By attending and speaking at our events, you are agreeing to follow the Techlahoma [Code of Conduct](https://www.techlahoma.org/code-of-conduct).
 Please read it before you speak.
   * Bring your laptop for the presentation.
   * Arrive a few minutes early to connect your laptop and run through your slides/code.
-  * Wifi will usually be available.
-However, it would also be good to have a backup plan in case you have trouble connecting or none is available.
-If presenting at Starspace46, the `Starspace 46 guest` wi-fi password is `Techlahoma`
+  * Wifi will usually be available, but it would also be good to have a backup plan in case you have trouble connecting or none is available.
   * Make sure that you will be able to connect your laptop to the HDMI.
-If you need an adapter, please bring it or check with the user group leader or an A/V volunteer that one will be available.
+If you need an adapter, please bring it or check with the user group leader or an A/V volunteer that one will be available ahead of time.
 Don’t wait until your talk has started to do this!
   * Verify that your **name, talk title, and a short summary** of your talk are listed correctly on the Meetup page for the event (even for lightning talks!).
   * Let the A/V volunteer know if you don’t want your presentation to be streamed or recorded.
 (These are completely optional!)
   * Let the A/V volunteer know whether the presentation contains audio/video, so that can be tested before your talk starts.